IEP was invited to prepare an input brief for the Progress Study on Youth, Peace and Security, as commissioned by Security Council 2250.

 The below chart visualises the data creation process.

 Indicator design and data collection is highly technical and resource-intensive.
 However, none of the inherent challenges to collecting high quality data are insurmountable.
 However, reaching the next level of knowledge for youth, peace and security will require new levels of investment and coordination.
-As the world embarks on the Sustainable Development Agenda and seeks to operationalise Resolution 2250, building statistical capacity is nothing less than critical groundwork for peace and security.

 “In 2016, an estimated 408 million youth (aged 15–29) resided in settings affected by armed conflict or organised violence.
 This means that at least one in four young people is affected by violence or armed conflict in some way.
 Estimates of direct conflict deaths in 2015 suggest that more than 90 per cent of all casualties involved young males.
 However, conflict, crime and other forms of violence impact young people’s lives in more ways than mortality.
 While it often goes unrecorded, young people suffer from a wide range of short-, medium- and long-term effects ranging from repeat victimisation to psychological trauma, identity-based discrimination, and social and economic exclusion.
 Currently, poor data makes it challenging to accurately estimate how many young people are living in situations in which they are exposed to those diverse forms of violence and violation.”